“Geovariances successfully helped us in building high quality hydrostratigraphic surface maps using local geostatistics”

 - A critical goal was to have the surface estimations honor the data points and capture both the short-range features (such as boreholes drilled into buried sinkholes) and the long-range regional structure.
 The resulting surface should also be realistic without erratic high or low values where there were no data.

 - A peer review of the techniques was desired since there may be legal challenges during the District regulatory process.

-The varying range for the residuals can account for the increased variability in areas with a smaller range in the central area of the District versus the northern and southern regions where the behavior of the variable is smoother.
+The varying range in the models can account for the difference in variability in the District.
+The central region shows smaller ranges (more variability), whereas the northern and southern regions shows a more continuous behavior (larger ranges).
 This helps solve the problems related to mapping the highly variable karst surface in the central regions compared to other regions where the surface is not as affected by karst or structural features.

-Validation was performed by dividing the dataset into two parts and using one half of the points to estimate the value at the other half of the points.
-To resolve the problem of inconsistencies related to an upper, highly sampled surface compared to a deeper, scarcely sampled surface an approach based on thickness was utilized for the deeper units.
 Consistent with the regional geologic structure, it was determined that the tops of the deeper horizons were well correlated with the upper more densely sampled horizons.
 The upper unit grids were smoothed to minimize the impact of local variations.
 Thickness was calculated where data was available.
-A comparison of the three different method results demonstrate the effectiveness of kriging the thickness based on a filtered upper unit.
+A comparison of three different method results demonstrate the effectiveness of kriging the thickness based on a filtered upper unit:

-The 3rd figure below shows the deeper surfaces, captures the trend of the overlying filtered surface and produces a realistic surface based on the limited data.
+In Fig. 2, the last cross-section shows the deeper surfaces which capture the trend of the overlying filtered surface and produce realistic surfaces based on the limited data.